SeisSol/SeisSol/Documentation/tpv5.rst

 The mesh is generated in GMSH.
 All the files that are needed for the simulation are provided.

-1. The tpv5.geo file contains the geometry for the fault in a cubit region.
+The ``tpv5.geo`` file contains the geometry for the fault in a cubit region.

-2. Then the .geo file can be meshed by using:
+To convert it to a SeisSol input, two steps are necessary:

+1. Let GMSH mesh the ``geo`` file:

 ``$ gmsh tpv5.geo -3 -optimize -o tpv5.msh``

-3. Then convert the .msh file to 3D Gambit neutral file

-``$ gmsh2gambit -i tpv5.msh -o tpv5.neu``

-The toolbox of **gmsh2gambit** is used for converting gmsh file to Gambit neutrual file.
-It can be found in SeisSol GitHub https://github.com/SeisSol/SeisSol/tree/master/preprocessing/meshing

-4. The 3D Gambit file can be converted to PUML format for LTS in latest version of SeisSol by:
+2. Then, convert the GMSH file to the PUML format for SeisSol by:

-``$ pumgen tpv5.neu tpv5``
+``$ pumgen -m msh2 tpv5.msh tpv5``

 The compilation and usage of PUMGen can be found in https://github.com/SeisSol/PUMGen/wiki and https://seissol.readthedocs.io/en/latest/
 The geometry file (.geo) can be found at https://github.com/SeisSol/Examples/blob/master/tpv5/tpv5_f200m.geo.
-The mesh file can be generated using the bash file https://github.com/SeisSol/Examples/blob/master/tpv5/generating_the_mesh.sh.
+The mesh file can also be generated using the bash file https://github.com/SeisSol/Examples/blob/master/tpv5/generating_the_mesh.sh which essentially follows the same two steps (running GMSH and PUMgen) as described above.

 .. figure:: LatexFigures/mesh5.png